 Employees from EU/EEA countries must be treated in the same way as Swedish employees, in accordance with the EU principle on equal treatment.
 This principle prohibits discrimination on the grounds of nationality in relation to employment, salary and other work and employment terms.

-According to the collective agreement, the employer must arrange certain labour market insurances for the employee.
+According to the collective bargaining agreement, the employer must take out certain labour market insurances for the employee.
 You can find more information on the insurance page of the website of The Confederation of Swedish Enterprise (Svenskt Näringsliv).